-Growing up, we enjoyed many a good game of hide and seek.
+When I was young, we enjoyed many a good game of hide-and-seek.
 You see, on a dairy farm, there were myriads of hiding places.

 Behind the big oak tree.

 Up in the hay loft.
 (My brother built the most awesome tunnels).